 In a world in which the use of information technology continues to grow exponentially, our BSc in Technical Computer Science plays an increasingly important role.
 For devices and organizations alike, exchanging, processing and storing information are vital functionalities.
 This Bachelor’s programme will open doors for you that are closed to others.
-Learn more about the students of Technical Computer Science.
+Learn more about our students of Technical Computer Science.

-We also offer a master's programme (MSc.) in Computer Science.
+We also offer a Master's programme (MSc.) in Computer Science.

 Our three-year Bachelor's programme in Technical Computer Science (Computer Science & Engineering) has been designed to give you a comprehensive foundation in this field of study.
 You will come into contact with many of its aspects, encountering a wide variety of themes throughout the programme.
 As an information specialist you will model problems, users and behaviour, and convert these models into smart software and hardware solutions.
-You will also develop devices and programmes that can safely, reliantly and effectively support new applications.
+You will also develop devices and programmes that can safely, reliably and effectively support new applications.
 In order to precisely describe how such ICT systems behave in the real world, you will need mathematics, and both practical and theoretical knowledge.

 The Bachelor's programme Technical Computer Science is divided into project-centred themes and modules.
 Each module revolves around a research project with a specific subject as its focal point.
-For example, a module bay centre on computer security, programming, networks – just think about how the use of mobile devices and wireless networks has grown – or on developing social robots.
-These are all subjects that we deal with in the Bachelor's programme Technical Computer Science (Computer Science & Engineering) at the University of Twente.
-On top of all this, in your third year you have electives to choose from.
+For example, a module may centre on computer security, programming, networks – just think about how the use of mobile devices and wireless networks has grown – or on developing social robots.
+These are all subjects that we deal with in the Bachelor's programme Technical Computer Science (or Computer Science & Engineering) at the University of Twente.
+On top of all this, in your third year you will have electives to choose from.
 These can either be in the field of computer science or in a completely different discipline – so you can broaden your academic knowledge.
 This will make you a multidisciplinary professional and a great colleague to work with.

-In today’s world, you would be hard pressed to find an area in which computer science doesn't play its part – not just in engineering, but also in areas like health care and environmental care.
+In today’s world, you would be hard pressed to find an area in which computer science doesn't play its part – not just in engineering, but also in areas like healthcare and environmental care.
 The job market offers you a vast range of possibilities.